Recommended Resources

 Boston Area Stores

-• Cambridge Naturals has shops in Porter Square and Brighton, and has a nice selection of bulk herbs, and tinctures.
+• Cambridge Naturals is a shop in Porter Square with a nice selection of bulk herbs, along with tinctures, salves, supplements, incense, and more.

 • Soluna Garden Farm has a shopfront in Winchester and a space at the Boston Public Market; also does online ordering.